 How to make your voice sound better while podcasting

 I’m married to a vocal coach, but that doesn’t mean you’re out of luck.
 You can reach out to your local music university and get recommendations on vocal coaches.
 They’ll help you speak in your proper register (some people speak unnaturally high or low) and they’ll help cure you of bad habits.
+Many vocal coaches are quite affordable.

 Use a great microphone to enhance podcast audio